AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md

 ## Allow access to the MBI IP address {#allowlist}

 For the connection to be successful, your must configure your firewall to allow access from our IP addresses.
 They are **54.88.76.97** and **34.250.211.151** but they're also on the MySQL credentials page.
 See the blue box in the GIF above?
-That's it!
+That is it!

 ## Creating a Linux user for MBI {#linux}